borodean/less-properties/README.md

 known issues
 ------------
-The `-less-property: property` junk line of code is a necessary sacrifice due to the hack nature of this set of mixins.
+The `-less-property: property` junk line of code is a necessary sacrifice due to the hack nature of this mixin.
 However, all browsers should normally skip this line so it's just a matter of purity of code.
 I'm looking forward to finding out a cleaner solution.

 license
 -------